MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/collection-commanding.md

 favoriteCommand.Execute(PodcastObject);
 ```

 ## Creating a UserControl to respond to a variety of inputs

 When you have a list of items and each of those items should respond to multiple inputs, you can simplify your code by defining a [UserControl](/uwp/api/Windows.UI.Xaml.Controls.UserControl) for the item and using it to define your items' context menu and event handlers.

 To create a UserControl in Visual Studio:

 1. In the Solution Explorer, right click the project.
 A context menu appears.
-2. Select **Add > New Item...** <br />The **Add New Item** dialog appears.
+2. Select **Add** > **New Item...**.
+The **Add New Item** dialog appears.
 3. Select UserControl from the list of items.
 Give it the name you want and click **Add**.
 Visual Studio will generate a stub UserControl for you.

 In our podcast example, each podcast will be displayed in a list, which will expose a variety of ways to "Favorite" a podcast.
 The user will be able to perform the following actions to "Favorite" the podcast:

 - Invoke a context menu
 - Perform keyboard shortcuts
 - Show a hover button